finnigar/finnigar/README.md

           ![home](https://user-images.githubusercontent.com/57049086/67642439-d5cbb680-f8d9-11e9-82fc-9e2adc788772.JPG)
         * If you are not at this page, click the "Code" button or click on the name of your repository (the part to the right of the "/" in the above image) to return to it.
       * Click the name of your résumé.
 You should see something like this: ![pen](https://user-images.githubusercontent.com/57049086/67643581-08c87700-f8e7-11e9-9280-8d5bdaeee53d.JPG)
       * Click on the pen.
-This will allow you to edit the document.
+This will let you edit the document.
       * Click in the box where the name of your file is.
       * Rename your file from its current name to the name **index.md**.
         * It must be in this format to publish it on GitHub Pages.